JohnBatts418/bullq-experiment/README.md

 This used the sandbox workers as described here https://docs.bullmq.io/guide/workers/sandboxed-processors

 Here we block the event loop using the crypto lib.
 If we use the sandbox worker, it doesnt stall, if we dont, it does.
+Can flip between these by uncommenting and comment lines 73 and 76.

 ##### To install